core-wg/yang-cbor/draft-ietf-core-yang-library-latest.md

 There is a need for a standard mechanism to expose which YANG modules, datastores and datastore schemas are in use by a constrained network management server.
 This document defines the YANG module 'ietf-constrained-yang-library' that provides this information.

 YANG module 'ietf-constrained-yang-library' shares the same data model and objectives as 'ietf-yang-library', only datatypes and mandatory requirements have been updated to minimize its size to allow its implementation by Constrained Nodes and/or Constrained Networks as defined by {{RFC7228}}.
-To review the list of objectives and proposed data model, please refer to {{RFC8525}} section 2 and 3.
+To review the list of objectives and the proposed data model, please refer to {{RFC8525}} section 2 and 3.

 # Terminology and Notation

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-The following terms are defined in {{RFC7950}}: client, deviation, feature, module, submodule and server.
+The following terms are defined in {{RFC7950}}: client, deviation, feature, module, submodule, and server.

 The following term is defined in {{-core-sid}}: YANG Schema Item iDentifier (SID).